hubidu/codeceptjs-testbook/BACKLOG.md

 - Mark tags which have failed tests
 - SHOULD BE FIXED Sometimes seeing a mobile screenshot in steps
 - BUG Failed to resolve filter truncate
-- Restore continuous run mode
+- Enter/Leave continuous run mode
-- Stop continous testing mode
+- Would be nice to specify a tag for continuous mode
 - Switch environment
 - Send an email notification when tests fail
 - Add suite and test duration
 - Show error message when testrun fails
 - Switch environment
-- Enter coninuous testing mode from frontend
 - Send notification on failure
-- FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
 - Run testbook app and server in a docker container
 - BUG (codeceptjs) No file property in before/after hook events

 ## BETA 2

+- FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
+- Show per device test passed/fail status (e. g. as green/red mobile, tablet desktop icon)
 - BUG Correctly distinguish hook events from step events
 - Implement support for within
 - BIG IDEA: test tracking pixel and affiliate stuff